ACCESS-NRI/access-ram3-configs/documentation/docs/pages/configurations/modify-nest.md

 ## Modify the RNS
 !!! warning
     Domain-specific changes need to be consistent between RAS and RNS.
-For each of the configuration parameters listed above, consistently changes the RNS to match the RAS
+For each of the configuration parameters listed above, consistently change the RNS to match the RAS

-Changing the RAS nested region name changes where the RAS output files are stored.

 ### Change the nested region name {: .no-toc }
 To change the nested region name within the [Rose GUI](#rosegui), navigate to